All aboard the cable car

 Schedule: at all times

-Ice climbing is practiced on the frozen walls of the cliff on the west side of the fall.
+Ice climbing is practiced on the frozen wall of the cliff on the west side of the fall.
 An incredible experience just minutes from downtown Québec City!
-Before climbing, it is mandatory to request an authorization and to register at Manoir Montmorency by phone at 418-663-3330, otherwise you will not be allowed to access the cliff.
+Before climbing, it is mandatory to fill the registration form, otherwise you will not be allowed to access the cliff.
 For your safety and that of the members of your group, you must also read the rules in force.

 Schedule: ice conditions permitting.
 For more information, call the reception of the Manoir Montmorency at 418-663-3330.